 In this article, I have presented the development of Nahmanides’ interpretation of the phrase “do that which is right and good” in Deuteronomy 6:18.
 I have shown that originally, before commenting on the verse where that phrase occurs, he alludes to it briefly, interpreting it in connection with the comments of R. Eleazar in the Mekhilta relating it to “detailed laws and business dealings.”
 The purpose of the verse would thus be to supplement the various prohibited financial activities with a positive commandment to conduct oneself properly.
 However, by the time he reaches that verse in the course of his commentary on Deuteronomy, the plain sense of the text influenced the way Nahmanides understood R. Eleazar’s midrash.
 Now he interprets the verse as intended to supplement all the commandments, and it applies to interpersonal actions of all kinds, not just financial ones.
-Correspondingly, in his Leviticus commentary, Nahmanides gives examples of “detailed laws and business dealings,” whereas in Deuteronomy he presents not only new examples of prohibitions but also one positive commandment, all belonging to the realm of interpersonal behavior.
-Further on in Deuteronomy, per this new interpretation, Nahmanides comments on two additional texts, in the latter of which it is clear that “all aspects of man’s conduct” include a requirement of kindness to others.
+Correspondingly, in his Leviticus commentary, Nahmanides gives examples of “laws and business dealings,” whereas in Deuteronomy he presents not only new examples of prohibitions but also one positive commandment, all belonging to the realm of interpersonal behavior.
+Further on in Deuteronomy, per this new interpretation, Nahmanides comments on two additional texts, in the latter of which it is clear that “all aspects of man’s conduct” include a requirement of brotherliness and kindness to others.

-In light of this explanation of Nahmanides, it is clear that his commentary was dynamic, and constantly developing.
+In light of what I have demonstrated in this article, it is clear that Nahmanides’ commentary was dynamic, and constantly developing.
 He not only came back after the conclusion of his commentary to make changes but changed his mind in the process of writing, before the first draft was finished.
 At an early stage, Nahmanides saw Deuteronomy 6:18 (in his mind’s eye) in a limited context; at a later stage, he changed his perspective, viewing it as having much broader significance.

 I conclude with a request for more research in this area.
 This article has dealt with only a single instance, the development of Nahmanides’ exegesis of one phrase, “that which is right and good,” a verse that Nahmanides explains briefly before he reaches it, alluding to a fuller discussion that will come later.
 That later discussion finds Nahmanides having changed his understanding of the text.
 To test whether there are other such occurrences it is necessary to examine all the cases in which Nahmanides interprets a verse earlier in his commentary but refers to a fuller comment to come, and when he finally reaches the verse it is evident that he has changed his interpretation.